dongqianyu99/GEFF-GO2/docs/papar reading/3D Gaussian/3D Gaussian Splatting for Real-Time Radiance Field Rendering.md

 **quality** of the parameters of the covariances of the 3D Gaussians is critical $\Rightarrow$ *large homogeneous areas* can be captured with a samll number of large anisotropic Gaussians

+estimate the initial covariance matrix as an isotropic Gaussian